 Porcelain Veneers Financing

-The cost of having porcelain dental veneers placed is generally not covered by dental insurance plans because it is considered a cosmetic treatment.
-However, financing is available through companies such as CareCredit®; financing plans break up the cost of treatment over a set period of time.
+In most cases, the cost of having porcelain dental veneers placed is not covered by dental insurance, as it is considered an elective cosmetic treatment.
+However, financing is available through companies such as CareCredit®.
+Dental financing plans, just like home financing or automobile financing plans, break up the cost of treatment over a set period of time into affordable payments.
 Dental offices can usually provide you with financing information during your consultation, so you can easily achieve your dream of a beautiful smile.

 Here are some things to remember when considering financing your porcelain veneers: